Become a probation and parole officer

 or

-- applying structured interventions that support the changing of human behaviour
+- in a role or roles that formally assesses human behaviour and the application of structured interventions to support the changing of human behaviour

 If you don’t have experience in a social services or correctional organization, you can contact your local probation and parole office about volunteer opportunities to help you get experience in probation services.